 The town of Armstrong is the main staging point for most trips into the Wabakimi region.
 It lies at the northern termination of highway 527, a two and a half hour drive north from Thunder Bay and Lake Superior.

-Our choice has always been to take the train in and paddle out to the bridge on Little Caribou Lake (5 km from Armstrong).
-This allows access from the CN rail line to the nine or so river or lake entries to Wabakimi, the Kopka River to the south and even the downstream end of Brightsands Park to the west.
-The main river entry routes into the centre of Wabakimi are the Allanwater River and the Flindt River.
+Our choice has often been to take the train in and paddle out to the bridge on Little Caribou Lake (5 km from Armstrong).
+This allows access from the CN rail line to the nine or so river or lake entries to Wabakimi, the Kopka River to the south and even the downstream end of Brightsands Provincial Park to the west.
+The main entry routes from the rail line into the centre of Wabakimi are the Allanwater River, the Flindt River, Nemo River, Lookout River from Schultz's Landing on Onamakawash Lake and Bath Lake to the Boiling Sand River.